peterstark72/d3ko/README.md

 # Knockout Components made with d3 for Data Visualization Dashboards

-Widgets and Charts, created with [d3](http://d3js.org), are defined as [Knockout Components](http://knockoutjs.com/documentation/component-overview.html) so they can be embedded with customer elements and dynamic data.
+Widgets and Charts, created with [d3](http://d3js.org), are defined as [Knockout Components](http://knockoutjs.com/documentation/component-overview.html) so they can be embedded as custom elements and dynamic data.

 With this Knockout Viewmodel:
 ```